Skip to content

 AI models used for risk management in banking must be built on data infrastructure that meets BCBS 239 principles.
 Data quality, lineage, and aggregation capabilities are prerequisites for reliable AI risk models.

-Relates to:DMBOKCOSO ERM
+Relates to:data-management-dmbokCOSO ERM

 NAIC Model Laws & AI Bulletins